zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.3.7 =
+You can now use the shortcode also to only allow downloads via allow_upload="False".
+Thereby, you can, for example, place one cloudwok shortcode on a page that only allows uploading and another shortocde on a page that only allows downloading.
+Both shortcodes can reference the same wok id (i.e., the same Dropbox or Google Drive folder).
 = 0.3.6 =
 You can now disable the success message after a successful file upload, via hide_upload_success_message="True".
 = 0.3.5 =